jguida941/contact-suite-spring-react/README.md

 > **Note (JDK 25+):** When running tests on JDK 25 or later, you may see a warning like `Mockito is currently self-attaching to enable the inline-mock-maker`.
 This is expected and harmless; Mockito's subclass mock-maker handles mocking without requiring the Java agent, so the warning does not affect test correctness.

-### Test Utilities (Phase 5)
+#### Authenticated Test Utilities

-Phase 5 security additions introduced specialized test utilities to simplify authenticated testing:
+Security hardening introduced specialized test utilities to simplify authenticated testing:

 - **`@WithMockAppUser`** ([WithMockAppUser.java](src/test/java/contactapp/security/WithMockAppUser.java)) - Custom annotation that populates the SecurityContext with a real `User` entity (not just a generic Spring Security stub).
 Use `@WithMockAppUser` on test methods or classes to authenticate as a default user, or customize with `@WithMockAppUser(username = "admin", role = Role.ADMIN)` for role-specific tests.
 The factory creates a detached user instance so tests don't need database setup.